By Erik Marcus

 Plenty of restaurants offer fantastic vegan food.
 No matter where you live or visit, you’ll find places well worth checking out.
-So let’s review some quick and easy ways to find the best vegan dining choices near you.
+So let’s review the easiest ways to find the best vegan dining choices near you.

 Online Tools for Discovering Vegan Restaurants

-Several online tools excel at spotlighting the best nearby vegan dining choices.
+Several online tools excel at spotlighting your best nearby vegan dining choices.
 The most powerful method involves asking Google Assistant for “vegan restaurants,” or searching this term on Google Maps.
 You’ll instantly get a list of the most vegan-friendly places near you.
-You can also search Apple’s Maps app.
-But Google’s directory is far more extensive and it features extremely helpful user reviews.
-So if you have an iPhone, make sure to download Google Maps and the Google app.
-They are essential tools for every traveling vegan.
+You can even tell Google Maps you’re vegan to further improve your restaurant search results.
+Just open Google Maps and navigate to:

-To discover even more vegan dining possibilities, visit HappyCow.net and VegDining.com.
-These directories can’t match Google’s depth, but their reviews are written primarily by vegans and are therefore quite helpful.
+To discover even more vegan dining possibilities, visit HappyCow.net.
+This resource can’t match Google’s depth, but its reviews are written primarily by vegans and are therefore quite helpful.

 If all else fails, try TripAdvisor.com.
 It’s another international directory written by a huge community of reviewers.
 Even though TripAdvisor does not adequately highlight vegan restaurants, it can still turn up exciting options.